halfhp/rxtracer/README.md

 * **ENABLED:** 61ns per instantiate-subscribe

 Practically nothing is happening in the body of subscribe and we're still only looking at a overhead of about 20%.
 In most real-world scenarios we're very likely looking at less than 10%.

+The final benchmark `measureLongFlatMapSubscribeChain` instantiates an observable, runs it through five successive invocations of `flatMap` and then subscribes to the result.

+* **DISABLED** 128ns per instantiate-flatmap-5x-susbscribe
+* **ENABLED** 142ns per instantiate-flatmap-5x-susbscribe

+Which comes out to an overhead of just shy of 10%.
+While five successive `flatMap` invocations might be a tad high to be representative of an average case, keep in mind that each invocation is doing the bare minimum of work.